-Scoring profiles in Azure search allow you to configure the way search results are ranked, based on one or more custom-defined criteria.
+Scoring profiles in Azure Cognitive Search allow you to configure the way search results are ranked, based on one or more custom-defined criteria.
 They are part of the index definition and consist of weighted fields and functions.

 Use weighted fields when you want to prioritize search results in a specific field.
 For instance, prioritize results that are in the Content or Title fields over other fields.

 With functions, you can prioritize results by the time period they were published in, the numeric value of the results, or by tags.
 Sitefinity CMS supports the following functions:

 For the tag function you also need to specify parameters.
 For more information, refer to Microsoft’s documentation Add scoring profiles to a search index.